-On this guided tour through the city of Juneau, your guide will share the colorful history of Juneau's gold rush era and point out buildings of historical significance.
+On this tour through the city of Juneau, your guide will share the colorful history of Juneau's gold rush era and point out buildings of historical significance.
 As the tour takes you away from downtown Juneau, you will be able to experience the wonders of nature with breathtaking views of Mendenhall Glacier.
 At its widest point, this glacier is an impressive half a mile wide, with ice about 1,000 feet deep.
-This tour will stop at the Mendenhall Glacier Visitor’s Center, where you can discover the mystery behind this magnificent geological phenomenon from an unobstructed vantage point.
-Further explore this towering glacier along one of its many nature trails and experience the breathtaking views of this impressive feat of nature before returning to the ship's gangway.
+This tour will stop at the Mendenhall Glacier Visitor Center, where you can discover the mystery behind this magnificent geological phenomenon from an unobstructed vantage point.
+Further explore this towering glacier along one of its many nature trails and experience the breathtaking views of this impressive feat of nature, before returning to the ship's gangway.

 Skagway has called itself the "Gateway to the Yukon" since the Klondike Gold Rush of 1898.
-This tour experience gives visitors an overview of the town, a spectacular ride on the White Pass and Yukon Route narrow gauge railroad into British Columbia, a bus tour over the scenic Klondike Highway, and time to explore historic Skagway's attractions and shops.
+This tour experience offers an overview of the town, a spectacular ride on the White Pass and Yukon Route narrow gauge railroad into British Columbia, a bus tour over the scenic Klondike Highway, and time to explore historic Skagway's attractions and shops.

-Nature and Wildlife Expedition - Complimentary Excursion
+Nature & Wildlife Expedition - Complimentary Excursion

 Knowledgeable and experienced local naturalists will guide you through the "Valley of the Eagles" to take in Alaska's magnificent nature and wildlife in six different wildlife habitats: ocean, estuary, river, lake, muskeg, and rainforest.
 Nestled between rugged glaciers and snow-capped mountains, the fertile Chilkoot Valley provides you with the potential to observe a wide variety of wildlife including brown bears, bald eagles, whales, seals, and river otters.

-Narrated Glacier Bay Tour - Complimentary Excursion
+Interpretive Glacier Bay Program - Complimentary Excursion

 Located on Frederick Sound, Petersburg is a thriving fishing

-Petersburg Walking Tour - Complimentary Excursion
+Petersburg Dock Walk - Complimentary Excursion

-Fishing Charter Tour
+Signature Fishing Charter

 *This is a Signature Shore Tour.
 Please call (800) 460-4518 for more information.